-- (a) made all inquiries that were reasonable in the circumstances; and - (b) after doing so, believed on reasonable grounds that the statement was not a misrepresentation.
+- (a) made all inquiries that were reasonable in the circumstances; and - (b) after doing so, believed on reasonable grounds that the statement was not a misrepresentation. - 148.-(1) Subject to this section, where an offering document, other than a prospectus, contains a misrepresentation, a purchaser who purchased a security offered by the offering document has a right of action for damages against the issuer and the selling security holder on whose behalf the distribution is made.

-148. Liability for misrepresentation in other offering document.
+Liability for misrepresentation in other offering document.